 In order to monitor the conservation status of the mussel populations, in accordance with the two shelllength criteria set out in the Thrid Schedule of S.I.
 296, 2009, quadrat searches will be conducted once every three years.
 Quadrat searches involve removing all of the mussels, both adults and juveniles, from a fixed area of substrate (50 cm X 50 cm) and measuring their length.
 This provides information on whether the population is recruiting or not and allows any changes in population age structure to be detected.
 Macroalgal and macrophyte cover is also assessed in each quadrat, along with sedimentation (through both visual means and redox potential measurement).
-Quadrat searches will be distributed throughout the mussel population, to determine the overall conservation status of the population, as well as targeted at sites subject to specific measures, in order to evaluate the effectiveness of such measures.
+Quadrat searches will be distributed throughout the mussel population, to determine the overall conservation status of the effectiveness of such measures.
 In order to further elucidate whether the mussel population is recruiting or not, quadrat searches may be supplemented by experimental kick sampling to look for one to two year-old mussels.
 Further information on the schedule for quadrat monitoring will be provided in the final plan and background documents.